-where, matrix $\bm{N}_f$ is covariance matrix of the CSD~\cite{LazzariniOWF,Ain_2015,PhysRevD.104.022004}.
+where, matrix $\bm{N}_f$ is the covariance matrix of the CSD~\cite{LazzariniOWF,Ain_2015,PhysRevD.104.022004}.
 The dirty map represents the sky map as observed through the detectors.
 By construction, the Fisher information matrix, $\bm{ \Gamma}_f$, serves as the noise covariance matrix for the dirty map (in the weak signal limit) and encodes information about the pixel-to-pixel correlation.
-In terrestrial GWB experiments, inverting $\bm{ \Gamma}_f$ is non-trivial due to the blind spots of the baseline~\cite{Radiometer_Mitra_2008,Panda19,Agarwal_2021,Xiao23}.
+In terrestrial GWB experiments, inverting $\bm{ \Gamma}_f$ is nontrivial due to the blind spots of the baseline~\cite{Radiometer_Mitra_2008,Panda19,Agarwal_2021,Xiao23}.

-The ORF exhibits time translation symmetry with a sidereal period, which is leveraged to fold the entire observing run data (spanning around hundred live days) into a single sidereal day~\cite{Thrane_Folding_2015,Ain_2015}.
+The ORF exhibits time translation symmetry with a sidereal period, which is leveraged to fold the entire observing run data (spanning around one hundred live days) into a single sidereal day~\cite{Thrane_Folding_2015,Ain_2015}.
 Additionally, \pyStoch{}~\cite{Ain_2018} is a code that fully utilizes the folded data, enabling the calculation of maps on a personal computer.
 This approach significantly speeds up the processing, making it hundreds of times faster, and eliminates the need to store large intermediate data files.

-The folding and \pyStoch{} code were used to create narrowband maps using data upto O4a observing run~\cite{LIGOScientific:2025bkz}.
+The folding and \pyStoch{} code were used to create narrowband maps using data up to the O4a observing run~\cite{LIGOScientific:2025bkz}.
 The ASAF radiometer search was then performed using these maps to identify persistent sources of GWs~\cite{ASAF_O1-O3}.

-In the next section, we will briefly discuss the relationship between narrowband GWB and continuous wave signals.
+In the next section, we will briefly discuss the relationship between narrow band GWB and CW signals.

-\subsection{CW Source and GW Radiometer}
+\subsection{CW source and GW radiometer}